HackathonGroupZERO/ComicGameBackend/README.md

 Params:
   * :id
-  * Allows user to select a single photo from a user by photo id.
+  * Allows user to select a single photo from a user by photo id

 Response:
   Status Code: 201 if successful, 422 if unsuccessful